BuildTheEarth/docs/source/guide/discord.rst

 Builder
 +++++++

-These are the verified builders of the BTE project. everybody can become a builder.
-You just need to Apply to become one `Builder Application`_
+These are the verified builders of the BTE project.
+Everybody can become a builder.
+You just need to apply on the website_ to become a builder.

 Youtube Subtitles
 +++++++++++++++++

+The Youtube subtiles role is given to people that help to translate all BTE youtube videos into different languages.

 Cool guys (former staff) (staffn't)
 +++++++++++++++++++++++++++++++++++